BOARD OF DIRECTORS:

 Trainer in Computers: We need staff to train our residents (members) in the use of the community computers we provide in the homes.
 If you could provide beginner training in how to use laptops, how to access the internet, and basics in Microsoft Word and Excel, that would be great.
 We want to increase the job skills of our KHOC home family members.

-Risk Management Auditor: As part of the Health and Safety element of our “Supportive Housing Management System,” we must closely manage all risks & hazards associated with our homes to ensure the safety of our residents, the neighbors of our homes, and the community as a whole.
+Risk Management Auditor: As part of the Health and Safety element of our “Supportive Housing Management System,” we must closely manage all risks & hazards associated with our homes to ensure the safety of our residents, the neighbors near our homes, and the community as a whole.
 We are looking for a professional who can conduct routine audits on our program homes, our processes/procedures/policies to ensure we never have a major incident and that we are continually improving our systems.

 Management System Program Head: We need a professional with experience in Management Systems to assist us in further developing our “Supportive Housing Management System,” as explained on our SHMS web page (under the “Leadership” drop down menu).